StevenThuriot/HyperQube/README.md

   Interests Interests { get; } //Things you are interested in.
 This is a flags enum.

-  void Receive(dynamic json); //The method that triggers each time a push message is received.
+  void Receive(dynamic json); //Triggers each time a push message is received.
 }
 ```